eecs484db/eecs484db.github.io/wn23/p1-fakebook-db/p1-fakebook-db.md

 Your second task of Project 1 is to write SQL DDL statements to create/drop data tables that reflect the Fakebook specifications.
 You will need to write 2 SQL scripts for this part: `createTables.sql` (to create the data tables) and `dropTables.sql` (to drop/destroy the data tables). **These scripts should also create and drop any constraints, sequences, and triggers** you find are necessary to enforce the rules of the Fakebook specification.

-Once you have written these two files, you should run them within SQL\*PLUS on your CAEN Linux machine.
+Once you have written these two files, you should run them within SQL\*Plus on your CAEN Linux machine.
 You should be able to run the commands below several times sequentially without error.
-If you cannot do this (i.e. if SQL\*PLUS reports errors), you are liable to fail tests on the Autograder.
+If you cannot do this (i.e. if SQL\*Plus reports errors), you are liable to fail tests on the Autograder.
 To access CAEN and your Oracle account, follow the setup instructions at [Tools](/{{ page.semester }}/tools).

 ```console?lang=bash&prompt=SQL>
 SQL> @createTables